Foundations-of-HPC/Cloud-basic-2024/Tutorials/VirtualMachine/README.md

 Create the template virtual machine which we will name "template" with 1vCPUs, 1GB of RAM and 25 GB hard disk.

-You can use Ubuntu 24.04.XX LTS server (https://ubuntu.com/download/server)  (PAY ATTENTION TO YOUR ARCHITECURE arm/amd64)
+You can use Ubuntu 24.04.XX LTS server (https://ubuntu.com/download/server)  (PAY ATTENTION TO YOUR ARCHITECURE arm64/amd64)

 Make sure to set up the network as follows:

  * Attach the downloaded Ubuntu ISO to the "ISO Image".
  * Type: is Lunux
  * Version Ubuntu 24.04 LTS

+When you configure the VM you can choose the authomatic installation, in this case set a user and a password and a hostname.
+Sometimes the authomatic installation is not working in this case use the manual one as discussed below.

-When you start the virtual machines for the first time you are prompted to instal and setup Ubuntu.
+In case of manual installation, when you start the virtual machines for the first time you are prompted to instal and setup Ubuntu.
 Follow through with the installation until you get to the “Network Commections”.
 As the VM network protocol is NAT,  the virtual machine will be assinged to an automatic IP (internal) and it will be able to access internet for software upgrades.